Canadian women's squad to compete in semifinals at HSBC SVNS, men finish 12th | TSN

 Canadian women's squad to compete in semifinals at HSBC SVNS, men finish 12th

+VANCOUVER — The Canadian women's rugby sevens squad has finished on the podium for the first time this HSBC SVNS season, with head coach Jack Hanratty hoping it inspires his players to Olympic glory.

-VANCOUVER — The Canadian women's rugby sevens squad will play for third place in the HSBC SVNS tournament at B.C.
-Place after dropping a 15-7 semifinal decision New Zealand on Sunday.
+The Canadian women's rugby sevens squad claimed third place at the tournament at B.C.
+Place after outlasting Australia 19-14 on Sunday.

+"We want to compete for an Olympic medal and hopefully today is the day that they finally believe we can compete for an Olympic medal," Hanratty said after the win.

+"Because if this was the Olympics, we'd be standing here with the Olympic medal around our neck.”

 "I thought we matched them physically," he said.
 "We have to look at instead of chasing a game, how we can dictate the tempo."